helicalinsight/helicalinsight/client/README.md

 # Helical Insight — Frontend (Client)

 The Helical Insight frontend is a React 17 single-page application that provides the report designer, dashboard builder, metadata explorer, administration console, and all end-user BI workflows.
-It communicates with the Java backend (`hi-ce` WAR) over HTTP/HTTPS.
+It communicates with the Java backend (`hi-ee` WAR) over HTTP/HTTPS.

 ## Table of contents